csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - Each object contains some data (*attributes*) and some functions related to that data (*methods*)
 - Object-oriented terms
     - **Class**: A blueprint or template for an object.
 Code that defines what kind of data the object will contain and what operations (functions) you will be able to do with that data
     - **Object**: A single instance of a class, containing running code with specific values for the data.
-Each object is a separate "copy" based on the template given by the class.
+Each object is a separate "copy" based on the template given by the class.\
+    Analogy: A *class* is like a floorplan while an  *object* is the house build from the floorplan.
+Plus, you can make as many houses as you would like from a single floorplan.
+    - **Attribute**: A piece of data stored in an object\
+    Example: A *House* class has a spot for a color property while an house object has a color(e.g. "Green").
     - **Method**: A function that modifies an object.
-This is code that is defined (written) in the class, but when it runs, it only runs on/for a specific object and modifies that object.
+This is code that is defined (written) in the class, but when it runs, it only runs on/for a specific object and modifies that object.\
-    - **Attribute**: A piece of data stored in an object
+    Example: A *House* class has a method to change the house color.
+Using this method to change the color  a single house object doesn't change the color on any other houses.

 - Example objects:
     - "Car" object, represents a car
         - Attributes: Color, wheel size, engine status (on/off/idle), gear position